-Loss of appetite is when you do not feel hungry, or you have no desire or interest in eating.
+Loss of appetite is when you do not feel hungry, or have no desire or interest in eating.
 If this happens to you during cancer treatment, there are things you can do to improve your appetite.
-It is important, especially during treatment, to keep yourself well-nourished, maintain your weight as much as possible, and to keep hydrated.
+It is important, especially during treatment, to keep yourself well-nourished, maintain your weight as much as possible, and keep hydrated.

 Certain symptoms can contribute to loss of appetite and you should contact your provider if you have any of these symptoms or if your appetite does not improve:

 - Depression and anxiety.